mreza0100/mamzi.net.github.io/pages/universe/god.md

 ## Spinoza definition of God

 Spinoza was looking at God, as the nature itself.
-God to him, was the creator of everything.
+God to him, is the creator of everything.
-God was the cause of everything.
+God is the cause of everything.
-God was the essence of everything.
+God is the essence of everything.
-God was the reason that cause and affect is possible and whats controlling it.
+God is the reason that cause and affect is possible and whats controlling it in the direction it goes.

 - What is controlling your heart to beat?
      - It's a complex great number of cause and affect that makes it beat.